-#29 Updated by Peter Kasson over 3 years ago
+#29 Updated by Peter Kasson about 4 years ago

 I would strongly oppose removing -deffnm.
 It's an option we use all the time.
 For our usage I don't care if rotation is broken (code-wise it would be better to fix), but if -deffnm went away we'd scream (or rather revert the patch in all our local versions).
 Not having -deffnm means that unless the user explicitly sets all the output files, they all go to generic names, which is worse than -deffnm, since it causes name collisions if you ever run twice in the same directory.

-#30 Updated by Erik Lindahl over 3 years ago
+#30 Updated by Erik Lindahl about 4 years ago

 I too am a bit too fond of -deffnm to let it go right away, but it is a concern that some of those very-high-level workflows cause lots of problems on lower level, and the latter class of problems are virtually impossible to fix (since the low-level module cannot know about everything else).

 This is not specific to -deffnm, but it also goes for handy features such as -multidir, -nsteps, -maxh, all the various options for extending tpr files, etc.